 Reinhart, Stanley Eric, born 15-09-1893 in Polk, Ohio, worked briefly as a rural school teacher, in North Red Haw, Ohio, until 1911.
-After he graduated from the United States Military Academy, West Point, New York in the Class of1916, he was commissioned in the Field Artillery at Camp Fort Bliss, Texas.
-As ADC to General Payton Conway March,
+After Stanley graduated from the United States Military Academy, West Point, New York

 who died old age 90, on 13-04-1955.
 Reinhart sailed for France on June 30-06-1917, where he commanded Battery “A,” 17th FA, 2nd Division, AEF,